Texans Can Appeal Surprise Medical Bills, But The Process Can Be Draining

 The ideal solution to surprise medical bills would remove consumers from this confusing web altogether, she says.

 Pogue points out that states like New York, California and Florida have systems that make things easier for consumers.
-She thinks Texas should do that, too.
+She thinks Texas should do that too.

 In 2015, New York became the first state to pass a law aimed at protecting patients from surprise medical bills from out-of-network hospitals.
 The Emergency Medical Services and Surprise Bills Law holds consumers harmless if they are treated by an out-of-network doctor at a participating hospital, among other things.